maxdore/dynltt/README.md

-# ICFP 2025 Artifact

-Name:    **Linear Types with Dynamic Multiplicities in Dependent Type Theory (Functional Pearl)**

-This folder contains the artefact accompanying the paper "Linear Types with Dynamic Multiplicities in Dependent Type Theory".
+This folder contains code accompanying the paper "Linear Types with Dynamic Multiplicities in Dependent Type Theory".

 The code has been type-checked with Agda in version 2.7.0.1 and the Cubical library version 0.8.
 The safe-flag was used for all files except those that